rottencandy/vimkubectl/README.md

   **Default: 'kubectl'**

-  If you are using an alternate Kubernetes cli, it can be specified with `g:vimkubectl_command`.
+  If you are using an alternate Kubernetes client, it can be specified with `g:vimkubectl_command`.

   For example to use OpenShift's `oc` as the command, add this to your `vimrc`:
   ```